fluid-project/jira-to-11ty/src/issues/FLUID-6193.md

   ]
 }
 ---
 There's a fault in our bookkeeping of options distributions.
-The destruction of a target should clear out its entry in "shadow.outDistributions" but this doesn't account for the case where the head of the distribution source selector is shorter-lived than the actual distribution source component.
+The destruction of a target should clear out its entry in "shadow\.outDistributions" but this doesn't account for the case where the head of the distribution source selector is shorter-lived than the actual distribution source component.
 The following configuration:

 ```javascript
 fluid.defaults("gpii.flowManager.pcpChannel", {